 I would also point out that hiring me to take you to Disneyland or Ocean Park is just not necessary, you can easily do these on your own, they are both pretty easy to get to.

 Please note that my tours are Private Tours I do NOT do PUBLIC GROUP TOURS In other words just you and me, it is NOT possible for other people to join the tour unless you invite them!

 I specialise in Hong Kong tours only - by Hong Kong tours I mean Hong Kong Island, Kowloon and the New Territories including Lantau Island.

-Please note that my tours are Walking Tours, we walk and use Public Transport, this is the best way to see Hong Kong.
+Please note that my tours are part walking and part using Public Transport, this is the best way to see Hong Kong.
 It is not all walking, there are rest breaks and I am very sensitive to peoples physical condition

 You appear to be very busy, what happens if you are fully booked?

 I may still be available even on days where I have an existing tour (ie. on TOUR on my calendar) depending on your timing and the number of hours for the tour, if needs be please contact me for confirmation.

 I am always happy to work on Sunday's and public holiday's including Christmas Day and New Year's day....
 I would say that Sunday is absolutely the most popular day to do a tour in Hong Kong, so much to see and do!